There’s a movement growing in Virginia vineyards…

 You can learn a lot about our wine just by looking at a map.
-Virginia sits halfway between Europe and California, just below the Mason-Dixon Line.
+Virginia sits halfway between Europe and California.
 Our wines embody this unique position in the world.
 They are lush but structured; aromatic, expressive and beautifully balanced—blending the subtlety of the Old World with the boldness of the new.
 Like perfect French spoken with a slight southern drawl.

 The story of Virginia wine (like the story of Virginia itself) is, in part, a tale of secondary characters from the Old World who learned to thrive in a new environment.
 Grape varieties like Viognier, Cabernet Franc and Petit Verdot—relative obscurities and bit-players in Old World wine traditions—are taking center stage in Virginia.